Escartem/OmoriSource/README.md

 As of OMORI v1.0.8, files are encrypted with aes-256-ctr algorithm and the key being `6bdb2e585882fbd48826ef9cffd4c511`.
 Files encrypted by rpg maker with .rpgmvp format have this encryption key `a7d70260aaebbce74bbbff3194f2b316`

-See `GTP_OmoriFixes.js` for file load and `GTP_CoreUpdates.js` for decrypt function among many other usefull stuff
+See `GTP_OmoriFixes.js` for file load and `GTP_CoreUpdates.js` for decrypt function among many other usefull stuff in them related to game functions

 ---